 WordPress Plugins For UGC

-There are many WordPress plugins that let you transform your site into a platform for receiving user-generated content.
+There are many WordPress plugins that allow you to transform your site into a platform where users can submit content to your site.
 We provide tutorials on many of these plugins and outline effective user-generated content strategies in these training modules:

 User-Generated Content (UGC) allows you to leverage other people’s content creation efforts to boost your own content marketing strategy.
 WordPress is an ideal platform for facilitating the creation, publishing, and promotion of user-generated content.